Competitive Professional Reimbursement

 - Applications may not be submitted for activities that are being paid for by other funding sources.

 - The reimbursement application must be completed in full and submitted by the stated deadline.
 Late, incomplete, or illegible applications will not be considered.

-- Applications must include a typed narrative statement, of 500 words or less, providing an explanation and overview of your involvement with the reimbursement-related activity, and how this activity relates to your professional goals.
+- Applications must include a typed narrative statement, of 500 words, providing an explanation and overview of your involvement with the reimbursement-related activity, and how this activity relates to your professional goals.

 - Applications must contain an itemized budget or a list of costs incurred for which reimbursement is requested.
 Original receipts must be included with the application (please keep a photocopy for your records).
 If you have paid for expenses by check, include a copy of the cancelled check used for payment.
 If you have paid for expenses by credit card, include the credit card statement with the itemized expense listed (be sure to black out any identifying information on your statement to ensure confidentiality).

 - Applications must include the appropriate Expense Reimbursement Forms EXP2000S & EXP2000T.
 These forms, and instructions for completing them, can be found in the application link below.

 - Applications should include proof of participation in the professional development event, such as a copy of the program, a laminated name tag, or other item that clearly shows that the requesting student was a participant at the event for which he/she is requesting reimbursement.